biancadimaano/biancadimaano/README.md

 <h2>About Me</h2>
 <p>I am an aspiring software engineer with a creative mindset and a passion for user experience.
 Currently, I am interested in <strong>website development</strong> and <strong>graphic design</strong>!</p>
 <p>A few things I am working on right now are: </p>
-&ensp;💻 Developing a website for an SFU club<br>
+&ensp;📗 Developing a website for an SFU club<br>
-&ensp;🌱 Developing a web app that allows people to check the live status of a club space<br> &ensp;📬 Developing a study and deadline management web app website<br> &ensp;🔭 Learning more about networking, multimedia systems, and UI design + UX research in my courses<br>
+&ensp;🌳 Developing a web app that allows people to check the live status of a club space<br> &ensp;🦢 Developing a study and deadline management web app website<br> &ensp;🍋 Learning more about networking, multimedia systems, and UI design + UX research in my courses<br>
-&ensp;🤖 Making fun projects at hackathons<br>
+&ensp;🧸 Making fun projects at hackathons<br>
-&ensp;🍎 Hosting workshops for hackathon beginners
+&ensp;🪴 Hosting workshops for hackathon beginners
 <br><br>
 <h2>Languages and Tools</h2>
 <div>